sitespeedio/sitespeed.io/docs/_posts/2017-04-03-releasing-with-confidence.md

  We use Digital Ocean to run [dashboard.sitespeed.io](https://dashboard.sitespeed.io) (Graphite/Grafana on one server and another server running sitespeed.io).
 From there we run sitespeed.io with the setup described [here](https://www.sitespeed.io/documentation/sitespeed.io/performance-dashboard/#get-the-metrics).
 We test 20+ URLs every hour:

-   * Five URLs for Wikipedia (both with Chrome and Firefox) at 5 runs each.
+   * Five URLs for [Wikipedia](https://www.wikipedia.org/) (both with Chrome and Firefox) at 5 runs each.
-   * Two URLs as logged in on Wikipedia and 3 URLs for a second view (first access one page to fill the browser cache and then measure the next URL).
+   * Two URLs as a logged in user on  [Wikipedia](https://www.wikipedia.org/) and 3 URLs for a second view (first access one page to fill the browser cache and then measure the next URL).
    * We test [https://www.sitespeed.io](https://www.sitespeed.io) with both Chrome & Firefox for five runs.
    * Three pages both for first and second view of the mobile version of Wikipedia.
    * We also test [https://www.ryanair.com/us/en/](https://www.ryanair.com/us/en/) and [https://www.nytimes.com/](https://www.nytimes.com/) to include websites with ads.